 Tyrion Gets His Hands Bloody.
 While Varys is leading Tyrion out of the castle through a series of tunnels, Tyrion realizes he’s right under his father’s chambers.
 He’s really mad about the whole Tysha thing, so he tells Varys he wants to say goodbye to his father before he leaves.
 He sneaks into the chamber where he finds a naked Shae in Tywin’s bed.
 Despite her protests, he strangles her.
 He then grabs a crossbow and finds his father on the toilet.
 He asks his father why he did what he did with Tysha, and Tywin continually refers to her as a whore.
 Tyrion warns him not to use the word again and asks him one more time where Tysha went after their marriage ended.
 Tywin replies, “Wherever whores go,” and Tyrion kills him with the crossbow.
 On the toilet.
 It’s going to be epic.
 He then joins Varys and is whisked away across the Narrow Sea.

 That’s what happens in the book, but as we know, the show sometimes makes changes.
 One thing that will certainly have to be tweaked is Jaime's role in the trial.
 In the books, he didn't show up until after the Purple Wedding, which gave him a good excuse to be confused about what happened and not come to his brother's defense (they do seem to like each other, after all).
-Maybe the show will have Jaime miss the wedding for some reason.
+We're not sure how that will play out on the show.